-Empty containers that are found in a damaged condition by Authority personnel during the course of normal operations will be reported to the Authority Police and the Ocean Carrier.
+Empty containers found in a damaged condition by Authority personnel during the course of normal operations will be reported to the Authority Police and the ocean carrier.
 Such containers will be made available for inspection prior to being placed in the designated damaged empty stack.
 Authority personnel will update the Terminal Operating System to reflect these containers as being damaged.

 Parking slots will be available on the Authority's Garden City Terminal, in designated areas, for the inspection and/or repair of containers with minor damages.